 As with Alternative 1, implementation of Alternative 2 would result in significant impacts on transportation due to the potential closure and rerouting of State Route 839 and loss of access via customary/familiar transit routes.
 The roads near B-16 would experience an impact on traffic patterns due to the closure of Sand Canyon Road.
-Alternative 2 would have minimal transportation and access impacts on B-20 due to closure of the B-20 range access road (known locally as Pole Line Road - which is only authorized for Navy use).
+Alternative 2 would have minimal transportation and access impacts on B-20 due to closure of the B-20 range access road (known locally as Pole Line Road,), which is only authorized for Navy use).
 Implementation of Alternative 2 would have similar impacts on transportation and traffic compared to Alternative 1.
 However, Alternative 2 would allow for hunting on B-17 for bighorn sheep, allowing some routes to remain open for parts of the year, and would allow for salable mining, and geothermal development west of State Route 121 in the DVTA, with Navy-proposed design features, and managed under the Geothermal Steam Act of 1970 where compatible.
+For any major transportation route that underlies restricted area airspace, the Nevada Department of Transportation would need to coordinate with the Navy prior to development of that corridor to ensure compatibility with military training activities.
 Other restrictions to access and road closures would be the same under Alternative 2 as described under Alternative 1.
 Therefore, implementation of Alternative 2 would result in significant impacts on transportation.